konne88/bagpipe/index.md

 ### People

-If you have any question, want to be kept up-to date, or just want to say hi, email us at weitzkon@cs.uw.edu.
+If you have any question, want to be kept up-to date, or just want to say hi, email us at weitzkon at cs.uw.edu.

-would like to let us know a
-You can read us via email.
-The Verdi developers can be reached via email.
-Feel free to email if you're using Verdi, thinking about using Verdi, or have questions.
-Verdi is developed in the University of Washington Programming Languages and Software Engineering group, by

 <a class="person" href="http://konne.me">
   <span class="name">Konstantin Weitz</span><br/>